-- Improve existing drop-off sites and expand the hours of operation of existing drop-off sites - Work with municipalities to address disposal of non-recyclable materials at drop-off sites. - Provide additional funding for recycling coordinator's salary and for educational outreach to schools and community groups - Reach out to schools to help with recycling education and programs. - Look for additional opportunities and funding to collect non-traditional recyclables. - Explore the expansion of municipal yard waste collection sites.
+- Improve existing drop-off sites and expand the hours of operation of existing drop-off sites. - Work with municipalities to address disposal of non-recyclable materials at drop-off sites. - Provide additional funding for recycling coordinator's salary and for educational outreach to schools and community groups - Reach out to schools to help with recycling education and programs. - Look for additional opportunities and funding to collect non-traditional recyclables. - Explore the expansion of municipal yard waste collection sites. - Selinsgrove Borough will explore moving their composting facility nearer to their existing recycling drop-off location to alleviate illegal dumping and potentially expand hours of operation.